josheche/itsatrap.js/README.md

  </section>
  ````

-- dont forget to add the css on your custom stylesheet:
+- dont forget to add the css in your custom stylesheet:

 ````css
 .scroll-off { pointer-events: none; }